czz592/markdown-cv/index.md

 ## Skills

 - Communication: Experience working at busy takeaway and restaurant, dealing with customers, and communicating with team to delegate work.
+- Resource management: Experience in allocating resources such as time and computational power appropriately based on priority of tasks.
+- Adaptivity: Ability to adapt to new environments and tools.
+-

 ## Occupation